MacoskoLab/Macosko-Pipelines/README.md

 **Inputs**
 fastqs: gs:// path to the fastq folder
-sample: fastq filename prefix to select (usually the 10X index)
+sample: fastq filename prefix to select - specified in the sample sheet supplied to the FASTQ generation software
 reference: gs:// path to the transcriptome
 technique: "cellranger" or "cellranger-arc"
 lanes (optional): Array[Int] of lanes to subset (default is [], meaning all lanes)